Part 26: Who‘s the Fairest of them All? – MK2

 A new UU approaches!
 The Mehal Sefari, if you don‘t know, gets bonuses near the capital.
 This, combined with the many mountains near Addis Ababa, will make anybody trying to invade Ethiopia tear their subroutines out.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 8

 Here‘s something I don‘t get.
 The Inuit have a perfectly respectable canal city in Igloolik.
 But they insist on sending their navy round the Kamchatka Peninsula.
 Both sides refuse to commit their full forces to this war, as both have potential enemies back home.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 9

 Well this is interesting, isn‘t it?
 A fresh wave of Korean Turtle Ships have arrived, just as the Aussies begin a new attack on Tokyo.
 You‘d have thought the Wobbegong Navy could simply go round the South of Japan, to strike at Korea itself.
 But they can‘t, because Vietnam owns an inconvenient water tile.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 10

 10